wangzihao0521/ComputerGraphicsAdvanced/README.txt

 are using a different version of VS. Figure that out on your own.

 If you have any questions or suggestions, please email me at wangzihao0521@hotmail.com.
 Thank you.

-PS: From this Assignment on, you don't need to set default command arguments to draw anything.
-All the scene are set.
-For the old commits, set Visual Studio default command arguments to Assets\yoda.obj to draw the character in the scene.